publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule3001.md

 ### Rule 3001.
 Proof of Claim

-    (a) __Form and Content.
+    (a)  __Form and Content__  __.__

      A proof of claim is a written statement setting forth a creditor’s claim.
-A proof of claim shall conform substantially to the appropriate Official Form.__
+A proof of claim shall conform substantially to the appropriate Official Form.

-    (b) __Who May Execute.
-A proof of claim shall be executed by the creditor or the creditor’s authorized agent except as provided in Rules 3004 and 3005.__
+    (b)  __Who May Execute__  __.__

+     A proof of claim shall be executed by the creditor or the creditor’s authorized agent except as provided in Rules 3004 and 3005.

     (c) __Supporting Information.__